fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 - [Teams](#teams)
 - [Organization settings](#organization-settings)

-Fleet can be managed with configuration files (YAML syntax) and the fleetctl command-line tool.
+Fleet can be managed with configuration files (YAML syntax) and the fleetctl command line tool.

 This page tells you how to write the configuration file(s) used to manage Fleet.